Skip to content

 Run `kick add --list --all` for the full catalog.

 The framework runtime (@forinda/kickjs), the dev/build/HMR layer (@forinda/kickjs-vite), and the CLI (@forinda/kickjs-cli) are the only members of the core set.
-Everything else — auth, swagger, db, drizzle, prisma, ws, queue, devtools, mcp, testing — is opt-in via kick add.
+Everything else — auth, swagger, db, ws, queue, devtools, mcp, testing — is opt-in via kick add.

 Package manager resolution